Alucardz18/Uber-Rides/README.md

-# Uber Ride Data Analysis
+# :car: Uber Ride Data Analysis 🚙
 This project performs exploratory data analysis (EDA) and visualization on a dataset of Uber rides.
 It includes data cleaning, feature engineering, categorical encoding, and a variety of plots to uncover insights about ride purpose, timing, and distance.

-# Dataset Description
+# Dataset Description 📋
 A sample of Uber ride data with the following columns:
 | Column Name  | Description                           | Type     | Nulls |
 |--------------|----------------------------------------|----------|-------|